-If you tend to get bloated or constipated when you travel, this is why
+Always Get Bloated or Constipated When You Travel?
+Here's Why

 There are a few reasons so many of us face stomach problems when we’re on the go, and mostly it has to do with changing what our bodies are accustomed to.
 “Our bodies are used to a certain type of rhythm and schedule,” Cohen explains.
 When we travel, we’re eating at different times, sleeping at different times, essentially asking our body to get on a whole new routine.

 “That in and of itself can just change the whole dynamic of the GI tract,” she says.
-Travel, especially by airplane, can also lead people to get dehydrated (I mean, who hasn’t sipped water sparingly so they don’t have to ask to get up for the lavatory?), which can lead to constipation.
+Travel, especially by airplane, can also lead people to get dehydrated (I mean, who hasn’t sipped water sparingly so they don’t have to climb over their seat mate ask to get up for the lavatory?), which can lead to constipation.

 More: What to Do If You Get Sick While Traveling

-These two things — a change in schedule and dehydration — are the main culprits according to Cohen.
+These two things — a change in schedule and dehydration — are the main culprits, according to Cohen.
 It certainly doesn’t help that people who travel are often eating differently than they do at home.
 Whether it’s eating more carb- and fat-heavy foods or eating larger portions than normal, our gut is thrown for a bit of a loop.
 That can lead to constipation and other GI upset too.
 Cohen adds, “It kind of shifts the system.”

+Sometimes you can experience what’s called traveler’s diarrhea, which reports say affects 40 to 60 percent of travelers.
+Some cases are due to bacteria from food or water that causes illness, and may take a few days of your trip to recover from.

 What can you do?